ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

-  'ipfs block get' is a plumbing command for retrieving raw ipfs blocks.
+  'ipfs block get' is a plumbing command for retrieving raw IPFS blocks.
   It outputs to stdout, and <key> is a base58 encoded multihash.
 ```